ExoticDG/WeatherAlerts/README.md

 >
 >I.E:
 >
->I (ExotcDarknessGameing) am ***NOT*** responsible or liable for any damages or injuries/deaths that occure in the use of this application and any potenial inaccuracies in the code or alerts.
+>I (ExoticDarknessGaming) am ***NOT*** responsible or liable for any damages or injuries/deaths that occur in the use of this application and any potential inaccuracies in the code or alerts.
 >

 >[!IMPORTANT]